JoFrieWeiss/Yong-Weiss-et-al.-2025/Graphics & Statistics/ReadMe.md

 # Analysis of Lake Sediment Core Data

 ## Overview

-This repository contains the R scripts used for the statistical analyses in this study.
+This repository contains the R scripts used for the statistical analyses presented in this study.

 The analyses include:

 * Generalized linear mixed-effects models (GLMMs) for biomass burial rate and aquatic biomass percentage
 * Principal component analysis (PCA) of plant family composition
-* Extraction of PCA scores for downstream analyses
+* Extraction of PCA scores for further analyses

 ## Repository structure